-6.28 At Arden Grove Infant and Nursery School all staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
+6.28 At Garrick Green Infant School all staff are aware that technology is а significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
 We understand that in many cases abuse will take place concurrently via online channels and in daily life.
-We know that children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography.
+We know that children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic messages, the nonconsensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography.

-6.29 As part of the requirement for staff to undergo regular updated safeguarding training, online safety training is also delivered.
+6.29 As part of the requirement for staff to undergo regular updated safeguarding training, safety training is also delivered.
 We will ensure online safety is a running and interrelated theme throughout the curriculum and is reflected in relevant policies, teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement.

-6.30.
-Web Filtering
+6.30 Web Filtering

-All of our web traffic runs through a filtering system.
+All of the Wensum Trust web traffic runs through a filtering system.
 This system uses categories, lists and key words to work out if a web page should be made available to a user.
 The system filters in multiple languages.

-The category selection, lists used and key words filtered varies depending on the users assigned group.
+The category selection, lists used and key words filtered varies depending on the user's assigned group.
 For example, Key Stage 4 children have greater access to websites than those in KS1.

 When an attempt to access a denied website is made, a block page is displayed advising of the website, reason for block (if appropriate), as well as user and computer details.
-If you are receiving this block page and think the site should be accessible - please take a screenshot and send it to the ICT Support team so we can investigate and feedback.